Flutterando/modular/doc/docs/flutter_modular/module.md

   ];
 }
 ```
-Note que os binds do **CoreModule** estão marcados com a flag `export: true`, isso significa que o **Bind** pode
-ser importado em outro módulo.

-Note that **CoreModule** binds are marked with the export flag: true, this means that the bind can be imported into another module.
+Note that **CoreModule** binds are marked with the export flag `export: true`, this means that the bind can be imported into another module.

 :::danger ATTENTION